ibexa/documentation-developer/docs/tutorials/page_and_form_tutorial/2_prepare_the_landing_page.md

 Click the **Field** button on the left of the top bar to switch to editing Page Fields.
 Change the Title of the page to "Home".
 Then, publish the Page to update its name.

-The design for the website you are making needs a layout with two zones: a main column and a narrower sidebar.
+The design for the website you're making needs a layout with two zones: a main column and a narrower sidebar.
 [[= product_name_exp =]] provides only a one-zone default layout, so you need to create a new one.

 Preparing a new layout requires three things: